shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

     <aside class="notes">
         <b>Before we can use the store we must create its definition.
 To do this we need to use a TypeScript interface.</b>
         <ol>
-            <li>The currentUser is a User type</li>
+            <li>The currentUser has a User type</li>
             <li>Users are an array of User</li>
             <li>And language is a string</li>
         </ol>
-        <b>Once we have our appState interfact, we can inject the Store provider in our services or components using Angular's dependency injection.</b>
+        <b>Once we have the appState interface, we can inject the Store provider in our services or components using Angular's dependency injection.</b><br/>
+        <b>Now how to retrieve data from the store?</b>
     </aside>
 </section>